Albany, Oregon Restaurant Review Guide(Scroll down for reviews)

 Albany Brew Company

-Albany Brew Company (ABC) sadly closed in 1999.
+Albany Brew Company (ABC) closed in 1999.
 The space that Albany Brew Company was in what is now occupied by Toki Teriyaki.
 Sure Fire Design and a yogurt shop were the occupants in the interim.

 Is now Rosie's.
 See that listing for more info.